-Yet, despite the fact that mental illness touches us all, the stigma that has always hung over sufferers persists.
+Although mental illness touches us all, the stigma that has always surrounded sufferers persists.
 Misperceptions about mental illness breed negative feelings toward sufferers, and that negativity translates into real, harmful consequences for them.

 A Stigma with Consequences

 The consequences of stigma are not just a matter of perception for those with mental illness.
-Prejudices and unfounded concerns about the illnesses make the lives of sufferers harder in many different ways:
+Prejudices and unfounded concerns about the illness make the lives of sufferers harder in many different ways:

 - Relationships with other people–even loved ones–can fall apart when those people don’t understand what the sufferer is going through.